awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 ## Nested OUs and controls<a name="nested-ous-and-controls"></a>

 When you enable a control on a registered OU, preventive and detective controls have different behaviors\.
+For nested OUs, proactive controls behave similarly to detective controls\.

 **Preventive controls**
 + Preventive controls are enforced on nested OUs\.
 + Mandatory preventive controls are enforced on all accounts under the OU and its nested OUs\.
 + Preventive controls affect all accounts and OUs nested under the target OU, even if those accounts and OUs are not registered\.

-**Detective controls**
+**Detective and proactive controls**
-+ Nested OUs do not inherit detective controls automatically; these must be enabled separately\.
++ Nested OUs do not inherit detective or proactive controls automatically; these must be enabled separately\.
-+ Detective controls are deployed only to registered accounts in your landing zone’s operating Regions\.
++ Detective and proactive controls are deployed only to registered accounts in your landing zone’s operating Regions\.

 **Enabled control states and inheritance**